 The Apostle Paul, in writing to the Galatians, said: You have been called to liberty; only use not liberty for an occasion to the flesh, but by love serve one another.
 For all the law is fulfilled in one word, even in this: You shall love your neighbor as yourself.
 But if you bite and devour one another, take heed that you be not consumed one of another (Galatians 5:13-15).

-We, as Christians, face a common foe (forces of evil); not one another, this will be more pronounced as the evilness of the day arises in greater proportions.
+We, as Christians, face a common foe (forces of evil); not one another, being more pronounced as the evilness of the day arises in greater proportions.
 The greater the threat the more prevalent will be the need of the unity of the Church.

 There is a camouflage in the usage of words; the demeanor that one displays, in seeking to hide the real intent of what is being presented.
 An example was given through a political leader who made frequent usage of the Christian vocabulary.
 He spoke about the blessings of the Almighty and the Christian beliefs which would become the pillar of the new government.